aravindhk/QESummerSchool/Day-3/example2b/README.md

 #1) Run the SCF ground-state calculation

-mpirun -np 2 pw.x < scf.AlAs.in > scf.AlAs.out
+mpirun -np 2 pw.x < pw.AlAs.in > pw.AlAs.out

 #2) Run the phonon calculation on a uniform grid of q-points